interplanaria/minercraft/README.md

 ### b.
 Mempool.com

-You can use the following config to connect to TAAL merchant API (Tentative):
+You can use the following config to connect to Mempool merchant API (Tentative):

 ```
 const miner = new Minercraft({